rudymatela/leancheck/README.md

 	$ cabal update
 	$ cabal install leancheck

+Starting from Cabal v3.0, you need to pass `--lib` as an argument to `cabal install` to install packages globally on the `default` user environment:

+	$ cabal install leancheck --lib

 If you already have LeanCheck installed
 [Cabal may refuse to update](https://github.com/haskell/cabal/issues/7373) to the latest version.